MathewHDYT/OneShare/_docs/notes/haskell/higher_order_functions.md

 compose = foldr (.) id
 ```

-Furthermore definitions can often be written in a `point-free` notation.
+Furthermore, definitions can often be written in a `point-free` notation.

 ```haskell
 odd x = not (even x)